 Let’s walk through the different costs you might encounter, so you can feel confident in how you manage your home comfort system.

-What to Expect for an Annual Tune-Up
+What to Expect from an Annual Tune-Up

 Think of an annual AC tune-up as a wellness check for your system.
 It’s a preventative service designed to keep everything running smoothly and efficiently.
 For a comprehensive tune-up, you can typically expect to pay a flat rate, often around $79.
 This small investment is one of the smartest things you can do as a homeowner.
 A technician will clean the components, check refrigerant levels, and spot minor issues before they turn into major, expensive breakdowns.
 Scheduling regular air conditioning services is the key to a reliable and long-lasting unit.